 If You're Missing This Nutrient, You're Aging Way Faster

 This universal and all-important molecule is the mother of all antioxidants: glutathione.
 It is a ubiquitous molecule that is present in all human tissues, designed to defend against damage caused by free radicals, harmful chemicals, and inflammation.
 It does all of this (and more) in an effort to protect us against a myriad of insults from environmental toxins, allergens, and infections in our modern world.
 Indeed, glutathione plays one of the most critical roles in the body—and its deficiency plays a role in many causes of disease.
-In fact, deficiency of glutathione is recognized as contributing to many conditions, including aging, autoimmune disease, cancer, chronic fatigue syndrome, diabetes, heart disease, infertility, liver disease, Parkinson’s disease, and pulmonary fibrosis, to name a few.
+In fact, deficiency of glutathione is recognized as contributing to many conditions, including aging, autoimmune disease, cancer, chronic fatigue syndrome, diabetes, heart disease, liver disease, Parkinson’s disease, and pulmonary fibrosis, to name a few.
 Increasing glutathione production can help us to detoxify, age more gracefully, perform better, lose weight, and prevent disease.